apache/age-website/docs/clauses/set.md

 ## Remove a property

-Normally you remove a property by using REMOVE, but it’s sometimes handy to do it using the SET command.
+Normally you remove a property by using `REMOVE`, but it’s sometimes handy to do it using the `SET` command.
 One example is if the property comes from a parameter.

 Query